Twisted holographic superconductors in external magnetic field: Conclusion and Outlook

-Finally, let us mention that, although there are several papers concerning holographic superconductors that introduce a NC scale to modify the bulk \cite{Pramanik:2014,Ghorai:2016,Pramanik:2015,Gangopadhyay:2018,Paul:2025}, their approach is essentially phenomenological, based on smearing the sources (mass and charge distributions of a black hole) with the NC scale as a kind of screening parameter, and not on a fundamental introduction of a NC-deformed algebra at the field-theory level.
-However, it is interesting to note that \cite{Pramanik:2015} also observed a reduction of the critical magnetic field due to the presence of the NC scale.
+Finally, let us mention that, although there are several papers concerning holographic superconductors that introduce a NC scale to modify the bulk \cite{Pramanik:2014,Ghorai:2016,Pramanik:2015,Gangopadhyay:2018,Paul:2025}, their approach is essentially phenomenological, based on smearing the sources (mass and charge distributions of a black hole) with the NC scale as a kind of screening parameter and not on a fundamental introduction of a NC-deformed algebra at the field-theory level.
+However, it is interesting to note that \cite{Pramanik:2015} predicts decreases in the critical magnetic field due to the presence of the NC scale.
+Our results, on the other hand, indicate a continuous deformation in both directions of the critical curve, controlled by the strength of the NC twist.